bswck/runtime_generics/docs/index.md

 ## …contribute to [runtime_generics](https://github.com/bswck/runtime_generics) 🚀

-> [!Note]
+!!!
+Note
-> If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+    If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).